-For World Digestive Health Day I look at digestive problems in pregnancy.
-Even if your digestive function is usually tip tip, pregnancy can bring a number of unwelcome digestive system issues.
+Are you experiencing digestive problems in pregnancy?
+Even if your digestive function is usually tip top, pregnancy can bring a number of unwelcome digestive system issues.

 What are the most common digestive problems in pregnancy?

 An increase in the hormone Progesterone causes smooth muscle to relax and can lead to a slowing of digestive function.
 Plus everything is generally getting more squished, especially in the final trimester.
 Your growing baby and uterus will push your digestive organs into a smaller space, slow the movement of food through the digestive system and can cause stomach acid to be forced upwards.
 Women are often prescribed iron tablets in pregnancy which can also cause an upset stomach, nausea and constipation, so a double whammy.

 What can you do to help relieve them?